-- (i) HRD and IEC inputs to Accelerated Rural Water Supply Programme (NRWSP),Swajaldhara and Total Sanitation Campaign (TSC) project in the State - (ii) Documentation shall be carried out of successful cases or initiatives taken by the States/ agencies in dissemination of information.
-It shall also cover those villages which have done well in the past. - (iii) States which are poor performing shall also be documented to find out the reason for it and possible solutions which may be accelerate their performance
+- HRD and IEC inputs to National Rural Drinking Water Programme (NRDWP), Swajaldhara and Total Sanitation Campaign (TSC) project in the State - Documentation shall be carried out of successful cases or initiatives taken by the States/agencies in dissemination of information.
+It shall also cover those villages which have done well in the past. - States which are poor performing shall also be documented to find out the reason for it and possible solutions which may be accelerate their performance